The determinant of finite semigroups of the pseudovariety ECOM: The relation

 \section{The relation $\ll$}

 There are necessary conditions are given for a semigroup $S$ to have a non-zero $\theta_S(X)$, as stated in \cite{Ste-Fac-det}.
 If $\theta_S(X)$ is not equal to 0, then the semigroup algebra $\mathbb{C}S$ is a unital algebra, according to Theorem 2.1 in~\cite{Ste-Fac-det}.
-Furthermore, if $\theta_S(X)$ is not equal to 0, then $S$ satisfies the condition $S^2=S$ and also satisfies the condition described in ~\ref{itm:star} below, as stated in Corollaries 2.2 and 2.4 in~\cite{Ste-Fac-det}: \begin{enumerate} \item[\mylabel{itm:star}{($\star$)}] For each element $s$ in $S$, the number of elements of $S$ fixed by $s$ under left and right multiplication is the same. \end{enumerate}
+Furthermore, if $\theta_S(X)$ is not equal to 0, then $S$ satisfies the condition described in ~\ref{itm:star} below, as stated in Corollary 2.4 in~\cite{Ste-Fac-det}: \begin{enumerate} \item[\mylabel{itm:star}{($\star$)}] For each element $s$ in $S$, the number of elements of $S$ fixed by $s$ under left and right multiplication is the same. \end{enumerate}

 Let $S$ be a semigroup.
-We define the functions $\varphi^r$ and $\varphi^l$ from $S$ to the power set of $E(S)$ as follows:
+We define the functions $\varphi^{\ast}$ and $\varphi^{+}$ from $S$ to the power set of $E(S)$ as follows:

-\begin{lem} If $S$ is finite and $\mathbb{C}S$ is a unital algebra, then the subsets $\varphi^r(s)$ and $\varphi^l(s)$ are non-empty, for every $s\in S$. \end{lem}
+\begin{lem} If $S$ is finite and $\mathbb{C}S$ is a unital algebra, then the subsets $\varphi^{\ast}(s)$ and $\varphi^{+}(s)$ are non-empty, for every $s\in S$. \end{lem}